 Images from Le Petit Prince

-Yes, independent bakeries often cost a bit more, but consider what you're getting.
+Independent bakeries may cost a bit more, but consider what you're getting.
 Real butter instead of margarine, proper vanilla instead of artificial flavouring, and time-honoured techniques instead of industrial shortcuts.
 When you factor in the superior taste, longer shelf life of genuinely fresh goods, and the warm feeling of supporting local artisans, that extra pound or two feels like an investment rather than an expense.

 Next time you're deciding where to grab your morning pastry or weekend treat, remember that choosing an independent bakery isn't just about better bread – it's about preserving the character and community spirit that makes Westbourne such a special place to call home.
 After all, in a world increasingly dominated by uniformity, shouldn't our breakfast at least be deliciously different?
 Whether it's the award-winning aromas drifting from Le Petit Prince Patisserie or the sweet temptations at Banoffee Patisserie on Poole Road, Westbourne's independent bakeries create moments that chain stores simply can't replicate.